RosettaCommons/documentation/Updates-beta-genpot.md

 ### New atom typing

 An alternate atom typing scheme has been introduced.
 An alternate param file generation app, _scripts/python/public/generic_potential/mol2genparams.py_ has been added to handle parameter generation with the new atom typing.
 NOTE: this new typing is completely separate from protein atom typing.
+Fore more information how thse atom types are defined and how this works, see [[here|GenericAtomtypes]].
 * A generic torsional potential, _gen_bonded_ has been added using these new types.
 This potential is _undefined (returning 0) for non-ligand residues_.
 * LK and LJ parameters have been fit for these new atom types using a combination of small molecule crystal data and ligand-bound protein structures.